 Advocacy is a key component of a Gatehouse Chambers pupillage.
 We will provide you with in-house advocacy training, supervised by our members, many of whom are advocacy trainers at the Inns and/or part-time judges.
 During your second six months, you can expect to find yourself in court two to three days a week.

 £55,000 pupillage award split as an award of £40,000 and guaranteed earnings of £15,000.

 We are a founder member of the Bridging the Bar scheme which offers a mini-pupillage scheme, take part in Legal Cheek’s Virtual Vacation Scheme and also offer our own mini-pupillages.
-Please visit Hardwicke’s website for closing dates and details about eligibility as regards our internal scheme.
+Please visit Gatehouse Chambers' website for closing dates and details about eligibility as regards our internal scheme.
 Details of the Bridging the Bar and Legal Cheek schemes can be found on those organisations’ websites.

 Up to £15,000 of the pupillage award may be drawn down during your BPTC year.

 • We will fund your attendance at the Bar Council’s compulsory courses.